 Viewed from outside, the Bank can appear as a formal establishment.
 But beyond the beautifully austere stone walls of the Bank’s building on Threadneedle Street lies a hive of activity incorporating a remarkable architectural history representing the dynamism of the institution, a diverse range of occupations and a vibrant social history.
 These themes are intrinsically linked, working in harmony with the values the Bank holds dear.

 The Bank’s Archive photography collection provides a fascinating record of the Bank, its buildings and staff since the Victorian era.
-This exhibition will look at the Bank’s past, and explore the history of a medium that has come to dominate the world around us.
-The display will provide an opportunity to see images of the Bank not generally accessible to the public as well as artworks and artefacts not usually on display.
-The Museum has worked alongside the Royal Photographic Society in running a competition for members of the public to replicate archive images of the City from the Bank’s collection - the winning entries will be on display in the exhibition.
+This exhibition looks at the Bank’s past, and explores the history of a medium that has come to dominate the world around us.
+The display provides an opportunity to see images of the Bank not generally accessible to the public as well as artworks and artefacts not usually on display.
+The Museum has worked alongside the Royal Photographic Society in running a competition for members of the public to replicate archive images of the City from the Bank’s collection - the winning entries are now on display in the exhibition.